 - 1) Establishment.
 The Harbormaster is authorized and directed to establish a storage yard(s) for storage of certain equipment and personal property as set forth in this section. - 2) Use.
-Except as otherwise provided in this section, the storage yard shall be for use only by the District and eligible vessel owners who have valid written berthing permits for mooring their vessels in the Inner Boat Basin. - a) An owner shall be eligible to use the storage yard under this section if his or her vessel currently has a valid berthing permit.
-Preference will be given to semi-annual and annual berthing permit and rental agreement holders. - b) Vessel owners and operators shall remove any items from the storage yard within ninety (90) days after expiration of their berthing permits. - c) The Harbormaster may also authorize, but only in writing, tenants of the District to use the storage yard on such other terms and conditions as the Harbormaster may specify.
+Except as otherwise provided in this section, the storage yard shall be for use only by the Crescent City Harbor District and eligible vessel owners who have valid written berthing permits for mooring their vessels in the Inner Boat Basin. - a) An owner shall be eligible to use the storage yard under this section if his or her vessel currently has a valid berthing permit.
+Preference will be given to semi-annual and annual berthing permit and rental agreement holders. - b) Vessel owners and operators shall remove any items from the storage yard within ninety (90) days after expiration of their berthing permits. - c) The Harbormaster in his or her discretion may also authorize, but only in writing, tenants of the Crescent City Harbor District to use the storage yard on such other terms and conditions as the Harbormaster may specify.